Example 1

 2 free drafts

 Paste the prospect's exact message, your quote, and the tone you want.
 Flowdockr will draft a reply that protects your rate without sounding defensive.
-Start with the exact message, add your quote or scope context, choose the tone, and generate without leaving this scenario page.
+Start with the exact message and generate without leaving this scenario page.

 Review the suggested approach and choose the response that best fits your client conversation.